Messi hat-trick saves Barca in Sevilla

 With only five minutes of normal time left, Messi clipped the ball over Vaclik to put Barca ahead after Carles Alena's shot deflected into his path, and he sent Suarez through to lob the keeper in style and seal the win in stoppage-time.

-Barca's lead at the top is back to 10 points, meaning Atletico Madrid needs a victory over Real Sociedad on Monday (NZDT) to keep up the pressure.
+Barca's lead at the top is back to 10 points, meaning Atletico Madrid needs a victory over Real Sociedad on Monday (AEDT) to keep up the pressure.

 It also sets up Valverde's side nicely for a daunting week in which it visits Real Madrid twice, first in the Copa del Rey and then in the league.